-- Speed of the ship should be kept low, preferably less than 3 knots and never over 4 knots; - Ship's propeller use to be limited to Dead Slow Ahead/Dead Slow Astern; should more engine power be needed this should be done in consultation with the Tug's Master; - Similarly, ship's rudder use should be such that it does not cause any problem for the tug; - When approaching the berth the ship's speed is to be lowered to approximately 1 knot in good time to enable the tug to reposition/drop gob rope to assist in mooring; and - Beware that tug may need to release tow line at short notice should a risk of girting arise\.
+- Speed of the ship should be kept low, preferably 2 knots and never over 3 knots; with an agreed understanding during pilot and tug master exchange. - Ship's propeller use to be limited to Dead Slow Ahead/Dead Slow Astern; should more engine power be needed this should be done in consultation with the Tug's Master; - Similarly, ship's rudder use should be such that it does not cause any problem for the tug; - When approaching the berth the ship's speed is to be lowered to approximately 1 knot in good time to enable the tug to reposition/drop gob rope to assist in mooring; and - Beware that tug may need to release tow line at short notice should a risk of girting arise\.